Sir-Satan/Mythical_Lands/README.md

 # Mythical Lands Mod
-Mythical Lands is a total miner forged mod aimed at providing a complete overhaul and expansion to the game.
-It introduces a plethora of new content including metals, plants, cloths, gemstone types, rare monster drops, bosses, player resources, food items, and legendary and mythical items.
-The mod is set in a fantasy RPG setting, adding depth and immersion to the gameplay experience.
+Mythical Lands is an expansive Total miner mod designed to enhance and transform the gameplay experience.
+This mod introduces an array of fresh content, including a variety of new materials and rare drops obtained from formidable bosses and creatures.
+Set within a captivating fantasy RPG setting, Mythical Lands enriches the game, imbuing it with greater depth and immersion, allowing the player to explore a whole new world of content

 # Features
+### over 60 New Materials:
-### 40 New Metals: Discover a wide range of metals with unique magical properties, opening up new crafting possibilities and enhancing gameplay dynamics.
+Discover a wide range of 40 different metals with unique magical properties, new exotic plants and gemstones that you can find through bosses or around the world as you explore!

-### 7 New Plants: Explore the world of Mythical Lands and encounter exotic plants that offer various benefits and uses.

-### 3 New Cloths: Equip yourself with exclusive cloth materials that provide enhanced protection and stylish appearance.

-### 10 Different Gemstone Types: Collect different gemstones with diverse attributes and utilize them for various purposes.

 Rare Monster Drops: Engage in battles with formidable creatures and obtain valuable drops such as dragon blood, scales, and more.